Sardinia Vacation Italy

-The second largest island in the Mediterranean after Sicily and also the third largest region in Italy, Sardinia (Italian: Sardegna) lies in the central Mediterranean Sea, 184 kilometers north of the African coast, 208 kilometers west of the Italian port city of Civitavecchia, and separated from Corsica to the north by the 11 kilometer wide Straits of Bonifacio.
+The second largest island in the Mediterranean after Sicily to vacation Italy and also the third largest region in Italy, Sardinia (Italian: Sardegna) lies in the central Mediterranean Sea, 184 kilometers north of the African coast, 208 kilometers west of the Italian port city of Civitavecchia, and separated from Corsica to the north by the 11 kilometer wide Straits of Bonifacio.
 The climate is Mediterranean with long hot dry breezy summers and short mild rainy winters, except at high altitudes.Sardinia has roughly 1 600 000 inhabitants and is one of the least densely populated regions of Italy.
 The two main urban centers are Cagliari, the regional and Provincial capital in the south, and Sassari, a provincial capital in the north.
 People from Sardinia are called Sardinians and they see themselves as a distinct ethnic group while being Italian by nationality.
 Sardinia has eight Provinces namely: Cagliari, Nuoro, Sassari, Oristano, Carbonia-Iglesias, Medio Campidano, Ogliastra and Olbia-Tempio with Cagliari being it’s capital.
-Sardinia is one of Europe’s best and most-loved island holiday destinations, with its golden beaches, over seven thousand prehistoric archaeological sites, dramatic volcanic scenery, a vast ancient history, exquisite food and an easy going pace of life.
+Sardinia is one of Europe’s best and most-loved island holiday destinations, with its golden beaches, over seven thousand prehistoric archaeological sites, dramatic volcanic scenery, a vast ancient history, exquisite food and an easy-going pace of life.

 General Information on Sardinia